Access and opening hours

 Please note that for collections held in offsite stores, we require 7 days notice to retrieve them.

 Please see the following links for lists of affected collections:

-The Archives are closed on Mondays, on public holidays and over the Christmas and New Year period.
-Occasionally, the Archives Reading Room is closed for visits and seminars.
+The Archives are closed on Mondays, on public holidays and over the Christmas and New Year period - and irregularly for visits and seminars.